PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 ### Apply the Terraform Plan

-Your final, full `sko2019.tf` file should look something like this:
+Your final, full `panos_plan.tf` file should look something like this:

 ```hcl
 provider "panos" {